Residential Living Initiated Assignments

 Students who apply and are approved for a medical accommodation by the first consideration deadline will receive their medical assignment before the first phase of Housing Selection.

-Students who apply and are approved for a medical accommodation, after the first consideration deadline, will be notified of their medical accommodation assignment after the second consideration deadline.
+Students who apply and are approved for a medical accommodation, after the first consideration deadline, will be notified of their medical accommodation assignment over the summer.

-Details about the medical housing application process can be reviewed on the Academic Resource Center's website.
+Details about the medical application process can be reviewed on the Academic Resource Center’s website.

 The Residency Requirement Exemption application for 20-21 will be available on Hoya Housing, Monday, October 21, 2019.